In a move surprising virtually no one, Caesars Entertainment says it will begin to charge Nevada residents for self-parking on Nov. 2, 2017.

 - Casino Royale

 - SLS Las Vegas

-Several Strip-ish casinos have free parking as well: Westgate, Lucky Dragon, Hooters, Hard Rock, Tuscany, Silver Sevens, Ellis Island and others.
+Several Strip-ish casinos have free parking: Westgate, Hooters, Hard Rock, Tuscany, Silver Sevens, Ellis Island and others.

 Parking at Palace Station, Gold Coast, Rio, Palms, Orleans, South Point and M Resort remains free.